-8. Provide weekly updates of housing search and placement information to Housing Supervisor and the Direct Services Team.
+- Provide weekly updates of housing search and placement information to Housing Programs Supervisor and the Direct Services Team.

-12. Develop trainings and workshops for agency staff and program participants including communicating with landlords, tenant rights, fair housing and housing discrimination.
+- Develop/assist in the development of trainings and workshops as needed for agency staff and program participants including communicating with landlords, tenant rights, fair housing and housing discrimination.

-14. Complete all required internal and external reporting accurately and on time.
+- Complete all required internal and external reporting and documentaion accurately and on time.

 - Bachelor’s Degree in Human Services or related field and experience working with families in crisis.

 - CPR certified with adults and children within six months of hire.

 - Knowledge of and adherence to agency mission, policies and procedures, including Code of Conduct and mandatory reporting requirements.

 - Knowledge of dynamics of domestic violence and homelessness.